WildWise School Founder & Program Director

 Natalia is also a Land Steward with the Jefferson Land Trust.

 Natalia’s hobbies include Herbalism, Ancestral Studies, Anthropology, Activism, Hiking and Camping, Backpacking, Pathfinder Gaming, Rites of Passage, Cultural Reclamation, and spending time with her family.
-She is married, a mother of three, and lives with her husband and his three children, in Kingston, Washington.
+She is married, a mother of three, and lives in Kingston, Washington.

 Natalia hopes to always continue learning, and one day be the world’s most awesome Grandma.